dusty-nv/jetson-inference/docs/pytorch-plants.md

 # Re-training on the PlantCLEF Dataset

-The next model that we'll be re-training is capable of classifying 20 different species of plants and trees based on a subset of the <a href="https://www.imageclef.org/lifeclef/2017/plant">PlantCLEF</a> dataset.
+Next, we'll be re-training a model capable of classifying 20 different varieties of plants and trees based on a subset of the <a href="https://www.imageclef.org/lifeclef/2017/plant">PlantCLEF</a> dataset.

 <img src="https://github.com/dusty-nv/jetson-inference/raw/python/docs/images/pytorch-plants.jpg" >

 Provided below is a 1.5GB dataset that includes 10,475 training images, 1,155 validation images, and 30 test images across 20 classes of plants and trees.
-The classes were selected from PlantCLEF 2017 from classes that had at least 500 training images in the original dataset:
+The classes were selected from PlantCLEF 2017 from categories that had at least 500 training images in the original dataset:

 ```
 • ash